cipherlogs/oranj/README.md

 <br>
 <br>

-**Stories have hot and cold indicators, from your data it will be determined which stories are getting more attention and which are not**
+**Stories feature hot and cold indicators, dynamically determined based on your data to showcase the level of attention each story receives.**

 <br>
 <br>

 ### Posts
-Posts are simple, there are four types
+Posts are versatile, coming in four types:

 1. Posts with titles only (question posts)
 2. Posts with titles and inner text
 3. Posts with media (images and videos)
 4. Posts that are links

-the type of the posts will be determined automatically from your data, nothing is needed to be done.
+The type of each post is automatically determined from your data without requiring any additional configuration.

 <br>
 <br>